TAIFA-FIALA/taifa-fiala/docs/README_CREWAI.md

 # 🤖 TAIFA CrewAI Enhanced ETL Pipeline

-An intelligent, multi-agent ETL system for discovering, processing, and validating AI funding opportunities across Africa using CrewAI framework with advanced learning capabilities.
+An intelligent, multi-agent ETL system for discovering, processing, and validating AI intelligence feed across Africa using CrewAI framework with advanced learning capabilities.

 ## 🌟 Overview

-The TAIFA CrewAI pipeline transforms funding opportunity discovery from a simple scraping operation into an intelligent, self-improving system that:
+The TAIFA CrewAI pipeline transforms intelligence item discovery from a simple scraping operation into an intelligent, self-improving system that:

 - **Processes content intelligently** using specialized AI agents
 - **Resolves conflicts** between agent outputs automatically